 The 9th century AD witnessed even more migration first by the Arabs, then by Bantu-speaking East African migrants.
-European contact did not begin until early in the 16th century when a Portuguese sea captain Diogo Dias first spotted the island.
-The Portuguese however failed to establish a base there and it was instead buccaneers from North America and Europe who were more successful making Madagascar an important trading port on the Indian Ocean during the 17th century.
+European contact did not begin until early in the 16th century when Portuguese sea captain Diogo Dias first spotted the island.
+The Portuguese, however, failed to establish a base there and it was instead buccaneers from North America and Europe who were more successful in making Madagascar an important trading port on the Indian Ocean during the 17th century.

 With the growth of trade in Madagascar expanding, so too did the growth of Malagasy kingdoms.
 The most powerful of all the kingdoms was the Merina Kingdom in the central highlands.
 Their chief was Ramboasalama who initiated the unification of Madagascar under Merina rule.
 Upon his death, he was succeeded by his son Radama in 1810.
 Radama began talks with Britain to establish diplomatic relations.

 In 1890 Britain gave Madagascar to the French in exchange for Zanzibar and the French turned the island into an official colony in 1897.
 Despite improving certain aspects of life in Madagascar like expanding education and abolishing slavery, the French were also responsible for suppressing the Malagasy language and culture.
 Resentment for the French began to grow and by the 1920s, nationalist movements began to develop.
 Tensions culminated in a revolt in 1947 that the French eventually managed to suppress but not before the deaths of some 80,000 people.